cochaviz/mep/notes/progress.md

 recap up until the last progress meeting which took place on the 14th of February.

+More details on the progress itself, implementation, etc. can be found in the corresponding GitHub repository: <https://github.com/cochaviz/mep>.
+Experiments are described in the `experiments` directory, specifically the Jupyter notebooks in the corresponding subfolders.

 ## Recap

 I've established a research question: _Does the few-shot learning ability of a